dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 ### Value

 Based on the well-known cybersecurity method, “honeypots,” {{site.prodname}} honeypods are used to detect and counter cyber attacks.
 You place decoys disguised as a sensitive asset (called canary pods) at different locations in your Kubernetes cluster.
-You configure all valid resources to not make connections to the honeypots.
-Then, if any resources do reach the honeypots, you can assume the connection is suspicious, and that a resource may be compromised.
+You configure all valid resources to not make connections to the honeypods.
+Then, if any resources do reach the honeypods, you can assume the connection is suspicious, and that a resource may be compromised.

 {{site.prodname}} honeypods can be used to detect attacks such as: